 Mary Fairhurst Breen

-Mary Fairhurst Breen grew up in the suburbs of Toronto and raised her kids in an artsy, slightly gritty part of the city.
-A translator by training, she spent thirty years in the not-for-profit sector, managing small organizations with big social-change mandates.
-She also launched her own arts business, indulging her passion for hand-making, which was a colossally enjoyable and unprofitable venture.
-Its demise gave her the time and impetus to write her family history for her daughters.
+Mary Fairhurst Breen grew up in the suburbs of Toronto and raised her kids in the city.
+A translator by training, she spent thirty years in the not-for-profit sector.
+She also launched her own arts business, a colossally enjoyable and unprofitable venture.
+Its demise gave her the time to write her family history for her daughters.
 She began to publish autobiographical stories, and wound up with her first book, Any Kind of Luck at All.

 Books by Mary Fairhurst Breen